Reviewing Independent Bank Corp. (INDB)'s and Webster Financial Corporation (NYSE:WBS)'s results | New Business Observer

 |3.47%

-For the past year Independent Bank Corp. was more bullish than Webster Financial Corporation.
+For the past year Independent Bank Corp.’s stock price has bigger growth than Webster Financial Corporation.

 Summary

-On 9 of the 11 factors Independent Bank Corp. beats Webster Financial Corporation.
+Independent Bank Corp. beats on 9 of the 11 factors Webster Financial Corporation.

 Independent Bank Corp. operates as the bank holding company for Rockland Trust Company that provides commercial banking products and services to individuals and small-to-medium sized businesses primarily in Massachusetts.
 The companyÂ’s products and services include demand deposits and time certificates of deposit, as well as checking, money market, and savings accounts.
 Its loan portfolio includes commercial loans, such as commercial and industrial, asset-based, commercial real estate, commercial construction, and small business loans; consumer real estate loans, including residential mortgages, home equity loans, and loans for the construction of residential properties; and other consumer loans, such as personal loans.
 The companyÂ’s commercial and industrial loans cover loans for working capital, other business-related purposes, and floor plan financing; asset-based loans consist primarily of revolving lines of credit and term loans; commercial real estate loans include commercial mortgages for construction purposes that are secured by nonresidential properties, multifamily properties, or one-to-four family rental properties; and small business loans comprise real estate loans and loans to businesses with commercial credit needs.
 It also provides investment management and trust services to individuals, institutions, small businesses, and charitable institutions; Internet and mobile banking services; and insurance services.
 The company operates through 80 full service and 3 limited service retail branches, 11 commercial banking centers, 5 investment management offices, and 1 mortgage lending center in Eastern Massachusetts; and an investment management group/commercial lending office in Rhode Island.
 Independent Bank Corp. was founded in 1907 and is headquartered in Rockland, Massachusetts.